kinecosystem/kin-core-docs/docs/android.md

             });
 ```

-For unregister any listener use `listenerRegistration.remove()` method.
+To unregister any listener, use the `listenerRegistration.remove()` method.

 ## Sync vs Async

 Asynchronous requests are supported by our `Request` object.
-The `request.run()` method will perform the requests sequentially on a single background thread and notify success/failure using `ResultCallback` on the android main thread.
+The `request.run()` method will perform the requests sequentially on a single background thread and note success/failure using `ResultCallback` on the Android main thread.
-In addition, `cancel(boolean)` method can be used to safely cancel requests and detach callbacks.
+In addition, the `cancel(boolean)` method can be used to safely cancel requests and detach callbacks.

-A synchronous version (with the 'Sync' suffix) of these methods is also provided, as SDK requests performs network IO operations, make sure you call them in a background thread.
+A synchronous version (with the 'Sync' suffix) of these methods is also provided.
+As SDK requests perform network I/O operations, make sure you call them in a background thread.

 ```java
 try {